-As of March 3, 2025, the following shareholders were shown in the Trust's records as owning more than 5% of any class of each Fund's shares.
-Except as listed below, the Trust does not know of any persons who own of record or beneficially 5% of more of any class of a Fund's shares:
+As of April 1, 2025, the following shareholders were shown in the Trust's records as owning 5% or more of any class of a Fund's shares.
+Except as listed below, the Trust does not know of any other person who owns of record or beneficially 5% or more of any class of a Fund's shares.